iiiw/espanso-package-licenses/README.md

 ## Caveats

-1. Licenses are downloaded again each time.
-Without internet connection the expansion silently fails.
+1. Licenses are downloaded each time.
+If the connection is down, the expansion silently fails.
-2. It may take a few seconds for the cursor to run back to the (owner) placeholder, especially with longer licenses.
+2. It takes a few seconds for the cursor to move back to the (owner) placeholder.
 Do not leave the active window until the cursor has arrived.
 3. Not tested on Windows.
-If [WSL](https://docs.microsoft.com/en-us/windows/wsl/) is installed, the needed tools (curl and sed) should be in place.
+If [WSL](https://docs.microsoft.com/en-us/windows/wsl/) is installed, the needed tools (curl, sed and fold) should be in place.
 Feedback welcome.